DenkuKuro/Interactice-Remote-Terminal/README.md

 Notes:

-* If client and server run on different machines, set `HOST` to the server machine's local IP address and set `PORT` to the port the server is listening on.
+* If client and server run on different machines, set the client's `HOST` to the server machine's local IP address.
+* Set `PORT` to the same port number used by the server.

 Install dependencies: